Fairview and Irvington Houses

 After completing a residential master plan for the University, SCB was engaged to design two new residential buildings on Butler’s campus.

-4,000 SF multipurpose space
+4,000 SF multi-purpose space

-Developed by American Campus Communities, the 210,000 SF, 633-bed residence hall is organized into a series of smaller, 6-8 student pod-style communities.
+Firstly, Fairview House is positioned along Sunset Avenue, straddling the border between campus and the surrounding neighborhood.
+SCB’s design provides a modern response to the University’s traditional, collegiate, and gothic context while respecting its surroundings with thoughtful architectural gestures toward neighboring buildings.
+The 633-bed, LEED Gold residence hall is organized into a series of smaller, six to eight student pod-style communities.
 The residence hall fosters community-building by offering a variety of spaces that promote interaction.
 With its social and study lounges, shared laundry facilities, and a fitness studio, the building’s design encourages students to move throughout the building, allowing for encounters with other residents.

 The resulting design provides a modern response to the University’s traditional, collegiate, and gothic context while respecting its surroundings with thoughtful architectural gestures toward neighboring buildings.

 Irvington House Stats